 Steps of as-is process analysis

-As-is process analysis consists of two primary phases: research and documentation.
+As-is process analysis consists of three primary phases: research, document, and analysis.

 For a full current state analysis of a business, you’ll need to get an overview of the company’s main products and activities.